Adelaide-class frigate: FFG Upgrade

 By November 2008, Darwins upgrade had been completed, while the problems experienced with Sydney had been rectified in both ships.
 It was planned to start deploying these warships to the Gulf in 2009.
 The RAN and Thales subsequently claimed that the two upgraded ships were the "most capable ships in the history of the RAN", and that once the other two Adelaides were upgraded, the navy would possess the "most lethal frigate fleet on earth".
 It was reported at the same time that other nations operating guided missile frigates, including the United States, Canada, Greece, and Turkey were considering similar upgrades.

 After the four surviving Adelaide-class ships were refitted, they were capable of firing SM-2MR and RGM-84 Harpoon missiles from the Mark 13 launcher.
 The replacement of the SM-1MR with the SM-2MR doubled the engagement range for air targets.
 An 8-cell Mark 41 Vertical Launch System for Evolved Sea Sparrow Missile had also been installed forward of the Mark 13 launcher.
 The Phalanx CIWS was upgraded to Block 1B, and the torpedoes, missiles, and other ship-mounted weapons were upgraded to the latest versions.
+All four ships had their hull sonars replaced with an improved version of the Spherion sets used on the s.